-Recently identified molecule could lead to new way to repair tendonsJuly 25th, 2014 by Dan Krotz in Medical research /
+Recently identified molecule could lead to new way to repair tendonsJuly 25, 2014 by Dan Krotz in Medicine & Health / Medical research

 It's an all-too familiar scenario for many people.
 You sprain your ankle or twist your knee.
 If you're an adult, the initial pain is followed by a long road of recovery, with no promise that the torn ligament or tendon will ever regain its full strength.

 That's because tendon and ligament cells in adults produce little collagen, the fibrous protein that is used to build new tendon and ligament tissue.
 Physical therapy and surgery help, but for many people, there may always be a nagging reminder of the injury.

 But what if doctors could coax an injured tendon to regenerate itself back to its original strength?
 A solution along these lines may come from an unlikely, feathered source.
 Berkeley Lab scientists have identified a molecule that guides the formation of tendons and ligaments.
 And they found it in chicken embryos.